jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 #### Cpp and h Files

-It turns out that the introjucer has split up the class into two files, so the actual class declaration is contained in <strong>PluginEditor.h</strong> (Figure XX).
+It turns out that the introjucer has split up the class into two files, so the actual class declaration is contained in <strong>PluginEditor.h</strong>.
 Here you will see the familiar access specifiers, the class methods, and variables.

 {% highlight C++ %}
 /*